 - Install or repair various electrical systems and parts

 - Maintain and test electrical components and systems

 - Ensure compatibility and safety of electrical systems

 - Conduct preventive maintenance programs and keep maintenance records.

-Demand for construction engineers depends largely on the growth in the construction industry.
-Over the next few years, the pace of residential construction is expected to slow, while industrial construction is expected to remain strong.
-You may find more stable employment working as a maintenance electrician than in construction.
-Employment in the construction industry is often project-based, so you may experience gaps in employment between projects.
+Demand for Construction Electricians depends largely on growth in the Construction industry.
+Over the next few years, the pace of residential construction is expected to slow, while industrial construction is expected to remain stable.
+Demand for these workers will remain, despite the shift in construction activity.
+In general, those working as maintenance electricians tend to find more stable employment than construction electricians.

 Job Outlook in BC